 Of all water ionizer customers in the United States, only about ten to fifteen percent will use any sort of pre-filtration system with their water ionizer.
 Of those that opt for some sort of pre-filtration, most are addressing issues related to well water or concerns about fluoride.

 Every water ionizer will have an internal filtration system that is rated for 99% chlorine removal at the least.
-Most have a single multi-stage filter for effective removal of chlorine, VOC’s, heavy metals and other common contaminants.
-Companies like Tyent, KYK and Alkalux have dual internal multi-state filtration systems.
-Alkazone and Jupiter each offer one model with internal dual filtration and Watershed’s under-counter model has a triple filtration system.
+Most have a single multi-stage filter for effective removal of chlorine, VOC’s, heavy metals, and other common contaminants.
+Companies like Tyent have dual internal multi-state filtration systems.

 In most cases, the internal filtration systems found in water ionizers effectively remove the most common contaminants making the water safer for drinking prior to ionization.
 These filtration systems are widely accepted as effective with no need for any sort of pre-filtration unless there are specific source water issues – like high iron or heavy metal content, hydrogen-sulfide (common in well water and responsible for a “rotten egg” or “sulfur” smell), excess sediment or particles or issues created in the internal filtration system courtesy of additives used by water treatment plants.

 Still, some customers will opt for a pre-filtration system either to address specific needs or concerns or to extend the life of their internal filters.
 In many cases, pre-filtration can extend the life of your internal filters by 50 to 75 percent.

 Here is a rundown of the most common pre-filtration options and a guide to what each removes…